DP-Fusion: Token-Level Differentially Private Inference for Large Language Models: Introduction

-Existing private inference solutions fall into two categories: (a)~modifying the dataset or (b)~modfying the LLM inference process.
-Dataset-based techniques include PII scrubbing using NER \cite{doc3}, token mapping to alternative noised replacements \cite{custext,rantext,santext}, and paraphrasing \cite{mattern2022limits}.
-Inference-based techniques involve prompt engineering \cite{staab2024large} or obfuscating tokens by injecting noise, through interpolation with a uniform distribution \cite{dpdecod} or by introducing randomness via an exponential mechanism \cite{utpala-etal-2023-locally}.
-However, both existing dataset and inference-based approaches achieve poor privacy/utility trade-offs, either by over-sanitizing the input or by providing weak or no formal guarantees.
+A straightforward solution would be to carefully label sensitive tokens and scrub them from all documents.
+Scrubbing is widely applied in practice, but overly aggressive scrubbing has been shown to severely harm utility~\citep{pii_1}.
+A better solution could be to fully re-write documents for privacy, e.g., through paraphrasing~\citep{mattern2022limits}.
+However, doing inference naively (i) lacks provable guarantees and (ii) our experiments show that attackers can still reliably infer sensitive information when they know which model was used to create the paraphrased text. \emph{Private} inference solutions fall into two categories: (a)~modifying the LLM's context (e.g., via scrubbing) or (b)~modfying the inference process.
+Dataset-based techniques include randomized methods to replace sensitive tokens in the input~\citep{custext,rantext,santext}.
+Inference-based techniques modify the model or inference process, e.g., via fine-tuning, prompt engineering \citep{staab2024large}, adding noise to the output distribution~\citep{dpdecod,utpala-etal-2023-locally}.
+However, existing dataset and inference-based approaches achieve poor privacy/utility trade-offs, either by over-sanitizing the input or by providing weak or no formal guarantees.

-To address these privacy concerns, we propose a Differentially Private Inference (DPI) framework that provably bounds the influence of sensitive tokens on the LLM's output as shown in Figure~\ref{fig:eyecatcher}.
-DPI is robust against adaptive prompting and ensures that any individual token or group of tokens in the model's context has a limited influence on the next token, thereby limiting the total information an adversary can obtain.
-To demonstrate our framework's improved privacy/utility trade-off, we focus on the application of \emph{document privatization}, which uses a local LLM to paraphrase documents containing private information such as PII.
-Note that our DPI framework extends to any LLM instruction.
-It offers formal privacy protection of sensitive input tokens at the expense of increased computational costs.
+We introduce \textsc{DP-Fusion}, a \emph{token-level Differentially Private Inference} (DPI) method for LLMs that provably bounds the influence of sensitive tokens in the context on generated tokens in its output. \Cref{fig:eyecatcher} illustrates an overview of our method, which computes the next token to a query on a document containing PII.
+We first remove the PII from the document, then run the LLM on both the original document (with PII) and the redacted version (without PII).
+Finally, we mix the probability distributions from both runs, so that the distance between the mixed and original distributions is bounded, sample the next token and return it to the user.
+Crucially, the attacker's advantage at inferring the secret is provably bounded even if the query is chosen adversarially (e.g., by selecting a jailbreak attack~\citep{wei2023jailbroken}).
+We empirically demonstrate that our method substantially outperforms all surveyed DPI methods in the utility/privacy trade-off.